More about Property-Based Testing

 - QuickTheories: Unlike other systems QuickTheories supports both shrinking and targeted search using coverage data.

 - Vavr: The functional library also comes with a property-based testing module.

-- ScalaCheck: A mature property based testing system with shrinking and all, iff you prefer Scala over Java.
+- ScalaCheck: A mature property based testing system with shrinking and all, if you prefer Scala to Java.